SolaceSamples/solace-samples-javascript/docs/_tutorials/persistence-with-queues.md

-Now, open `src/basic-samples/QueueProducer/QueueProducer.html` page in the browser and connect to the same Solace router by specifying the message router properties and clicking “Connect” button.
+Now, open `src/basic-samples/QueueProducer/QueueProducer.html` page in the browser and connect to the same Solace router by specifying the message router properties and clicking "Connect" button.

-Send messages by clicking the “Send Message” button on the page.
+Send messages by clicking the "Send Message" button on the page.